RickofManc/the-coffee-collective/README.md

 Following a manual process for development and deployment, I have chosen to perform manual testing for the MVP.
 Testing procedures will ensure the deployed site aligns to the site in development through covering the following aspects:

+* User stories - validate that the user requirements have been delivered for the MVP release.
+* User Acceptance Testing (UAT) - ensuring the website is meeting real world expectations.
-* Page validation - ensuring that all features are working, including all links perform as designed.
+* Page validation - check all features and links from across the site are working as designed and developed.
 * Responsiveness - ensuring each page is responsive through the three media queries covering mobiles, tablets-laptops and desktop monitors.
 * Accessibility - each page is tested for compliance with accessibility guidelines using the WAVE online assessment tool.
-* Performance - using Chrome's developer tool 'Lighthouse Testing' pages are tested for performance, best-practice SEO and accessibility.
+* Performance - using Chrome's developer tool 'Lighthouse Testing' pages are tested for performance, best-practice, SEO and accessibility.
-* Browser - pages are tested for layout, features and general performance across Chrome, Firefox, Edge, Internet Explorer 11 and Opera.
+* Browser - pages are tested for layout, features and general performance across Chrome, Firefox, Edge, Safari and Opera.
 * Device - manual testing will be performed on an iOS and Android mobile, Tablet, Laptop and Desktop to ensure all users have a positive experience no matter which device or browser they prefer to use.
 * Code validation - ensuring the code base is validated using industry standard tools for HTML, CSS, JavaScript and Python code.